phrugsa-limbunlom/phrugsa-limbunlom.github.io/_pages/about.md

 Research Interest
 -------------------------------------
 <p style="font-size: 15px; text-align: justify; margin: 0;">
-    My research interest focuses on enhancing cognitive function in the current machine intelligence system.
-This research aspiration was motivated by my previous researches when the models always suffer from requiring a massive amount of data for learning and cannot generalize to unseen data (out-of-distribution).
-After I read a paper <a href="https://openreview.net/pdf?id=BZ5a1r-kVsf" style="font-style: italic;">A Path Towards Autonomous Machine Intelligence</a> by Yann LeCun, I realized the problems are originated by a lack of reasoning in current models that requires further improvement in the cognition mechanism, and without it, we cannot achieve the actual human-level machine intelligence.
-I am interested in researching approaches to tackle reasoning challenges in current LLM and multimodel, especially vision-related tasks.
-I am currently studying the feasibility of leveraging Joint-embedding predictive architecture (JEPA) and energy-based models to address such problems.
-I aim to build a logical human-level intelligence system that requires a small sample when learning new situations.
+    My research interest focuses on enhancing cognitive functions in current machine intelligence systems.
+This interest was motivated by my previous work, where I observed that models often struggle with requiring vast amounts of data for training and fail to generalize to unseen data that deviates from the training distribution (out-of-distribution generalization).
+After reading the paper,  <a href="https://openreview.net/pdf?id=BZ5a1r-kVsf" style="font-style: italic;"> A Path Towards Autonomous Machine Intelligence </a>, by Yann LeCun, I realized that these issues stem from a lack of reasoning in current models, which need further improvement in their cognitive mechanisms.
+I am particularly interested in researching approaches to tackle reasoning challenges in large language models (LLMs) and multimodal systems, especially in vision-related tasks.
+I am currently exploring the feasibility of leveraging Joint-Embedding Predictive Architecture (JEPA) and energy-based models to address these problems.
+My goal is to develop an intelligent system that requires a small sample for training to learn new situations.
 </p>

 Education
 --------------------------------------
 <p style="font-size: 15px;">
-    MSc in AI, CSEE, University of Essex
+    MSc, Artificial Intelligence and its Applications, CSEE, University of Essex
 </p>
 <ul style="font-size: 15px;">
     <li>Grade: Distinction (75%)</li>
 </ul>
 <p style="font-size: 15px;">
-    BSc, Faculty of ICT, Mahidol University
+    BSc, Major Computer Science, Faculty of ICT, Mahidol University
 </p>
 <ul style="font-size: 15px;">
- <li>Major: Computer Science</li>
- <li>Grade: 3.62/4.0</li>
+ <li>Grade: 3.62/4.00</li>
 </ul>
 <p style="font-size: 15px;">
-    Certificate of Completion, Sungkyunkwan University
+    Certificate of Completion, International Summer Semester 2019, Sungkyunkwan University
 </p>
 <ul style="font-size: 15px;">
  <li>Artificial Intelligence (87%)</li>